-Dogs are very social creatures and by bringing them into our homes we have taken on a huge responsibility by making them dependent on us.
+Dogs are very social creatures, and by bringing them into our homes, we have taken on a huge responsibility by making them dependent on us.

 Lonely not naughty

-Some owners have despaired at behaviors such as destructive chewing of items as diverse as sofas, expensive clothing, and even their own dog beds.
+Some owners have despaired at behaviors such as destructive chewing of items as diverse as sofas, expensive clothing, and even their dog beds.
 Sometimes, a previously clean dog has started fooling around the house.

 Training your dog or puppy to cope with separation anxiety

 This needs to be done through socialization and training, and it should be done as early as possible.
-It is just as important, in fact arguably more important, than teaching a puppy to sit, come, or heel.
+It is just as important, arguably more important, than teaching a puppy to sit, come, or heel.

 With this training in place, you save your puppy from a huge amount of anxiety and help them develop a calmer and more confident temperament.
-For more general advice on how to help puppies become calmer as they grow please click here.
+For more general advice on how to help puppies become calmer as they grow, please click here.

 So here are 7 top tips for preventing or lessening your pup feeling the blues every time you walk out the door: